Theshy691/CourseMate/README.md

 * **Course Management:** Keep your educational materials neatly organized by creating dedicated folders for each course or module.
 Add tasks, assignments, and readings, and track their completion status to stay on top of your workload.
 * **Note-taking Module:** Write, edit, and organize notes under each course.
 The application supports various templates to guide your note-taking process.
+*  **Freeform Canvas: ** Freely write notes for brainstorming and note-taking in a blank canvas.
 * **Templates for Non-Technical Courses:**
     * **Cornell Notes:** A powerful method for active review and retention.
     * **Main Idea & Supporting Details:** Quickly grasp core concepts by separating the main point from its supporting evidence.